Roberto Acuña (basketball)

-Roberto Acuña (born September 14, 1990) is an Argentine professional basketball player, who plays with Ciclista Olímpico of Liga Nacional de Básquet (LNB).
+Roberto Acuña (born in Rafaela, September 14, 1990) is an Argentine professional basketball player, who plays with Ciclista Olímpico of Liga Nacional de Básquet (LNB).

 Professional career

 In his pro career, Acuña has played with San Isidro, in the Argentine 2nd Division; and with Ciclista Juninense, Peñarol and Quimsa, in the Argentine 1st Division.

 National team career

 Acuña has competed internationally as a member of the senior Argentina national basketball team: at the 2016 South American Championship, and at the 2016 Summer Olympics.